PrzybillaChris/GroupProject381/README.md

 If the user types in “changeint enable 1”, router 1’s GigabitEthernet 2 interface will be set to up, and a response of “Int G2 was successfully enabled.” will display on the bot.
 The same thing will happen to router 2 if the user changes the 1 in “changeint enable 1” to a 2.
 If the user wishes to shut down the interface in question, they can change the enable portion of the command to disable (changeint disable 2).
 This will, in turn, send a response through the Webex bot that says “Int G2 was successfully disabled”.
 If the user, by chance, misspells any part of the command or enters any invalid variables, the bot will respond with “Wrong command, please try again.” instructing the user that they messed up somewhere in the command.

+## Ansible Program tutorial

+In this tutorial I will go over how to get the anisble program working.